blackbaud-community/developer.blackbaud.com-bbis/README.md

 <pre>jekyll serve --baseurl ''</pre>

-You will now be able to visit http://localhost:4000 in your browser to view the site.
+You will now be able to visit <a href="http://localhost:4000">http://localhost:4000</a> in your browser to view the site.

 ### Publishing